There’s no such thing as SCCM Best Practice. Every company, every IT department, and every computer configuration is unique.

 We created a script to help you detect and delete old deployments

-If you haven’t migrated yet, it’s a question of time before all your computers runs Windows 10.
-Windows 7 end of support is approaching (January 2020) and you must plan an upgrade strategy now.
+If you haven’t migrated yet, it’s a question of time before all your computers run Windows 10/11.
+Windows 7 is end of support and you must plan an upgrade strategy now.
 SCCM is giving you 2 options to manage Windows 10 Servicing.
 Upgrade task sequences and Servicing Plan.
 Master those topics because you’ll have to update your Windows 10 on a regular basis.

 Also, ensure to track your Windows 10 version and establish an upgrade strategy for the long run.
-Microsoft has recently changed their support policy for 30 months for the September releases (Enterprise edition).
-The March release still have a support life cycle of 18 months.
+Microsoft has recently changed its support policy for 30 months for the September releases (Enterprise edition).
+The March release still has a support life cycle of 18 months.

 SCCM Log Files

 SCCM is a logging machine.
 It logs everything.
 I lose my mind when someone tells me that it’s not in the logs… it is!
-You just haven’t look the right one.
-One of the best skill you can have it knowing the exact meaning of all the logs file.
+You just haven’t looked at the right one.
+One of the best skills you can have it knowing the exact meaning of all the logs file.
 (Joking!).
 Just learn the most important one… and use CMTrace to open them, not Notepad.
 (Sorry Wally).

-And in case your didn’t know, CMtrace is part of every client since SCCM 1806.
-No need to copy it during your task sequence or using a deployment/script.
+And in case you didn’t know, CMtrace is part of every client since SCCM 1806.
+No need to copy it during your task sequence or use a deployment/script.

 Review your maintenance task on a regular basis.
 Is the setting you set 3 years ago still valid?
-Some SCCM upgrade can bring new maintenance tasks.
+Some SCCM upgrades can bring new maintenance tasks.

 The most important part is the backup of your database.
 SCCM built-in task or an SQL backup is a debatable option.
-Some like the built-in one, other the SQL one, I like to recommend having either one of them and know the restore path of the one you decide.
+Some like the built-in one, others the SQL one, I like to recommend having either one of them and knowing the restore path of the one you decide.
 Make sure to monitor your backup tasks, a failing backup is like having no backup!

 SCCM is not dead and it’s in better shape than ever.
 Just look at all the new features that get developed in each release.
-However, it would be wrong not to look at these new devices management possibility that Intune and Autopilot brings.
+However, it would be wrong not to look at these new device management possibilities that Intune and Autopilot bring.
 Just keep an eye on these new technologies, enable co-management and start playing with it.

-This is not really a best practice but it will help you learn a lot.
-Some of them are big events (Microsoft Ignite) but there are smaller events like the Minnesota Management Summit (MMS – not the Las Vegas one back in the days) that will allow to target your expertise a lot more and meet accessible experts and MVPs.
+This is not really an SCCM best practice but it will help you learn a lot.
+Some of them are big events (Microsoft Ignite) but there are smaller events like the Minnesota Management Summit (MMS – not the Las Vegas one back in the day) that will allow you to target your expertise a lot more and meet accessible experts and MVPs.

 There are also new events organized by other groups like Modern Management Summit London 2018 organized by